clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

 ##### The easiest way to configure database and application password in the yaml files is to fork this project, and alter the configurations to your liking.
 Alternatively you will need to alter the configurations after deploying and re-run the containers.

+## I am looking for people to help contribute towards the documentation and development of this project.
+### If you are interested please email me @ clickonrefresh@gmail.com